gambort/Lieb-Response-Inversion-psi4/README.md

 (gives the full list of options)

-The other codes, Atom.py and Frac.py do more specialized jobs and are for expert users only.

 * See the shell scripts for examples of usage.

+* The other codes, Atom.py and Frac.py do more specialized jobs and are for expert users only.